rvsia/react-form-renderer/README.md

 }
 ```

-This will render and bundle fields and their values inside the `SUB_FORM` component.
-When you submit the form, the values object will look somethink like this:
+This renders and bundles fields and their values inside the `SUB_FORM` component.
+When the form is submitted, the values object will look something like this:
 ```json
 {
   "first-name": "Bob",